North Carolina's Health Care Crisis

-Campbell University began addressing health care issues in 1985 with the establishment of the nationally acclaimed School of Pharmacy, which was the first new pharmacy school founded in the United States in more than 35 years.
-In addition to offering the Doctor of Pharmacy program, the school offers undergraduate and graduate programs in Clinical Research and Pharmaceutical Sciences.
-In 2009, the name was formally changed from the School of Pharmacy to the College of Pharmacy & Health Sciences to provide additional health science programs, including the Physician Assistant program (2011), a Master of Public Health degree (2012) Doctor of Physical Therapy degree (2014), and Nursing (2014).
+Campbell University began addressing health care issues in 1985 with the establishment of the nationally acclaimed College of Pharmacy and Health Sciences, which was the first new pharmacy school founded in the United States in more than 35 years.
+In addition to offering the Doctor of Pharmacy program, the school offers undergraduate and graduate programs in Clinical Research and Pharmaceutical Sciences, the Physician Assistant program (2011), a Master of Public Health degree (2012) Doctor of Physical Therapy degree (2014), and Nursing (2014).

 Approximately 60% of practicing osteopathic physicians practice in the primary care specialties of family medicine, general internal medicine, pediatrics, and obstetrics and gynecology.
 Many osteopathic physicians fill a critical need for physicians by practicing in rural and other medically underserved communities.

 With enrollment at 150 students per year, CUSOM is the second largest medical school in the state.

 Partnerships have been established with medical facilities across the state:

 - WakeMed Raleigh Campus (Wake County)

 - Southeastern Health (Robeson County)*

 - Cape Fear Valley Health (Bladen, Cumberland & Hoke Counties)*

 - Sampson Regional Medical Center (Sampson County)*